0x5chn0uf/SmartWalletFX/README.md

 - **Database Settings**: PostgreSQL connection details
 - **JWT Secrets**: For secure authentication

-> **Note**: The application works out-of-the-box with SQLite for development.
-PostgreSQL is recommended for production deployments.
+> **Note**: SmartWalletFX now defaults to **PostgreSQL** for both local development and tests.
+SQLite is only used as an emergency fallback when Postgres isn't available.

 ---